gjeanmart/kauri-content/loom_tutorial/README.md

 ```

 5. Finally we need to configure the connection to the Loom extdev network as well as our wallet info

-  Install the following JavaScript dependencies
+  Install the following JavaScript dependencies:

   * [truffle-hdwallet-provider](https://github.com/trufflesuite/truffle-hdwallet-provider) enables to sign transactions for addresses derived from a 12-word mnemonic
   * [Loom-truffle-provider](https://github.com/loomnetwork/loom-truffle-provider) is an adapter that allows Truffle Suite to communicate with Loom DappChain